cappuchinese/Intro-Java/src/main/java/section1_intro/part1_language_basics/Readme.md

 3. Class `Point` has a method that is not implemented: `double euclideanDistanceTo(Point otherPoint)`.
 This is your task.
 Run the test methods in class `PointTest` to see if your solution is correct.

+4. Create a `main()` method demonstrating the use of class Point and its methods.
+(No JUnit test available)

-4. Class `Square` has a method that is not implemented: `int getSurface()`.
+5. Class `Square` has a method that is not implemented: `int getSurface()`.
 This is your task.
 Test class `SquareTest` can verify your solution.

-5. Class `GeometryAnalyser` already has a `main()` method but without any code in it.
+6. Class `GeometryAnalyser` already has a `main()` method but without any code in it.
 You need to give it an implementation so that it can deal with command-line arguments.
 Command-line arguments will be passed to the `main()` method as the `String[] args` argument (a String array).
-Assume you will receive a series of four numbers; two pairs representing the `x` and `y` value of a `Point` instance.
+Assume you will receive a series of four numbers; two pairs, each representing the `x` and `y` value of a `Point` instance.
 The fifth and last argument should be either "dist" or "surf", indicating the desired operation.
 For example, if the application is run with `2 5 6 2 surf` it means the user wants the surface of the square formed by `Point(2, 5)` (upperleft) and `Point(6, 2)` (lowerright) and the program output should simply state "12" (without the quotes).
 The option "dist" should work in a similar fashion: give the distance between the two points, but also round the result to 1 decimal.
-Note that the "real" functionality has already been implemented in the two previous assignments!
+Note that the "real" functionality has already been implemented in the previous assignments - don't repeat or copy that!
 Class `GeometryAnalyserTest` will tell you if you're right.

 See the post "Basic Program Design" (Part 1) for instructions on creating and modifying run configurations in IntelliJ, and to pass arguments to `main()`.

 Some technical tips:

 - To perform String comparisons, use `stringOne.compareTo("stringTwo")`.
-- To convert a String to an Integer, use `Integer.parseInt(String)`
+- To convert a String to an Integer, use `Integer.parseInt(String)`.
+Command-line arguments are in a String array, so any numeric values will need to be converted.
 - To round a number, use `NumberFormat`.
 Here is an example:

 ```java